inivekin/abosa/abosa.typ

 #image("img/st-damocles-on-tape.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 2112)[```none
+Tae think the tragedy is worth the chance that let downs fade in whiles, the skulls still lurk tae fill-in dearth wi horrors o what always smiles.
 Regardless if I look away
 the clawed would still peck at my corpse an rewinding one more replay exaggerates the twists an warps.
+The grinding joints an clamps' repugn, behaviours I need nae obey, can tangle in the parts its strewn, unorganised in disarray.
 The ladder logic I abide
 wi badly-written, faulty rung
 hae plagued me tasting o ferride wi often bitten, ulcered tongue.
-The grinding joints an clamps' repugn, behaviours I need nae obey, can tangle in the parts its strewn, unorganised in disarray.
-Tae think the tragedy is worth the chance that let downs fade in whiles, the skulls still lurk tae fill-in dearth wi horrors o what always smiles.
+My nerves are hit enough by nau, my thinning skin hae deadened sense, but feeling naething would allow a staying force tae past offence.
 I know the way I can beat threats, if I can hack my own command, how I may be like waves through nets,